CSCfi/csc-user-guide/docs/apps/lidarconda.md

 # Lidarconda

-Lidarconda is a collection of LiDAR data related Python packages installed on Python 3.7
+Lidarconda is a collection of LiDAR data related Python packages and stand-alone tools

 ## Available